Ernie Newton (politician): Unsuccessful political comeback attempts in 2012, 2014 and 2024

+Campaign finance conviction

 Newton was arrested in January 2013 on state campaign finance fraud charges.

 On January 16, 2015, Newton was convicted of three charges of "illegal practices in campaign financing" and acquitted on a charge of witness tampering.
 The jury deadlocked on two other counts of illegal practices in campaign financing and two counts of first-degree larceny, and a mistrial was declared on those four charges.

 On May 13, 2015, Newton was sentenced to three sentences of six months in jail, to run concurrently with each other, on the state charges.
 The state judge found that Newton received no personal financial benefit from the crime, and that the offense was a result of "his campaign's sloppiness and failure to keep track of how much it had raised"—a mitigating factor.
 The state judge freed Newton pending appeal and determined that if Newton was sent to prison for violating the terms of his federal probation (by committing the state campaign-finance offense), his six-month state sentence would run concurrently with his federal probation-violation sentence.
 Newton appeared in federal court in Hartford the next day.

-A retrial on the first-degree larceny charges is pending.
-Newton rejected a plea offer in July 2016.
-For his retrial, Newton is seeking to be represented by a public defender, but it is unclear if Newton is income-eligible for publicly funded representation.

-In 2018, the Connecticut Supreme Court overturned Newton's convictions for campaign finance violations, determining in a unanimous ruling that the jury instructions improperly omitted an intent element of the offense.
+In October 2018, the Connecticut Supreme Court overturned Newton's convictions for campaign finance violations, determining in a unanimous ruling that the jury instructions improperly omitted an intent element of the offense; the Supreme Court returned the case to the lower court for a new trial.
+In August 2019, Newton pleaded guilty to the same three felony campaign-finance charges of which he was convicted in 2015; he received a suspended sentence of 18 months.
+As part of the plea agreement, Newton acknowledged a "knowing and willful" violation of the law; speaking to the media afterward, he said that he accepted responsibility for whatever occurred within his campaign, but maintained he personally did nothing wrong.